Aplastic anemia

-Aplastic anemia is a severe hematologic condition in which the body fails to make blood cells in sufficient numbers.
-Aplastic anemia is associated with cancer and various cancer syndromes.
-Blood cells are produced in the bone marrow by stem cells that reside there.
-Aplastic anemia causes a deficiency of all blood cell types: red blood cells, white blood cells, and platelets.
+Aplastic anemia (AA) is a severe hematologic condition in which the body fails to make blood cells in sufficient numbers.
+Normally, blood cells are produced in the bone marrow by stem cells that reside there, but patients with aplastic anemia have a deficiency of all blood cell types: red blood cells, white blood cells, and platelets.

 It occurs most frequently in people in their teens and twenties but is also common among the elderly.
-It can be caused by heredity, immune disease, or exposure to chemicals, drugs, or radiation.
+It can be caused by immune disease, inherited diseases, or by exposure to chemicals, drugs, or radiation.
 However, in about half of cases, the cause is unknown.

 Aplastic anemia can be definitively diagnosed by bone marrow biopsy.
 Normal bone marrow has 30–70% blood stem cells, but in aplastic anemia, these cells are mostly gone and are replaced by fat.

 First-line treatment for aplastic anemia consists of immunosuppressive drugs—typically either anti-lymphocyte globulin or anti-thymocyte globulin—combined with corticosteroids, chemotherapy, and ciclosporin.
 Hematopoietic stem cell transplantation is also used, especially for patients under 30 years of age with a related, matched marrow donor.

-Aplastic anemia is known to have caused the deaths of Eleanor Roosevelt, Luana Reyes, and Marie Curie.

 Signs and symptoms

 Anemia may lead to fatigue, pale skin, severe bruising, and a fast heart rate.

-Low platelets are associated with an increased risk of bleeding, bruising, and petechiae, with lower blood counts that impact the ability of the blood to clot.
-Low white blood cells increase the risk of infections.
+Low platelets are associated with an increased risk of bleeding, bruising, and petechiae, because of the inability of the blood to clot appropriately.
+Low white blood cells result in chronic infections and a higher incidence of infections.